-Our team is comprised of James Burnett (editorial director), Ben Hallman (deputy editor), Akoto Ofori-Atta (senior engagement editor), Miles Kohrman (senior editor), Mike Spies (staff writer), Nora Biette-Timmons (associate editor), Elizabeth Van Brocklin (reporter), Alex Yablon (reporter), Jennifer Mascia (engagement writer), and Olivia Li (editorial assistant).
+Our team is comprised of James Burnett (editorial director), Ben Hallman (deputy editor), Akoto Ofori-Atta (senior engagement editor), Miles Kohrman (senior editor), Ann Givens (staff writer), Mike Spies (staff writer), Nora Biette-Timmons (associate editor), Elizabeth Van Brocklin (reporter), Alex Yablon (reporter), Jennifer Mascia (engagement writer), and Olivia Li (editorial assistant).
 Brian Freskos, Francesca Mirabile and JoVona Taylor are our editorial fellows for Fall 2016.

 To keep up with our coverage and join the conversation, follow us on Twitter at @teamtrace, on Facebook, and sign up for our email newsletter.

 As part of our mission to expand coverage, we regularly collaborate with news organizations.
 In our first year, we’ve partnered with more than a dozen outlets, including The Atlantic, The New York Daily News, The Huffington Post, Lenny Letter, NPR’s Codeswitch, Tampa Bay Times, Slate, and Vice.

 We welcome your feedback.
 Please send your suggestions, questions, and constructive criticism to [email protected].